ScottLogic/blog/_posts/2026-07-08-glm-5-2-considerations-for-enterprise-teams-starting-out-with-open-weight-models.md

 date: 2026-07-08 12:00:00 Z
 categories:
 - Artificial Intelligence
-summary: 'Setting yourself up to try out open-weight models for agentic development isn’t difficult, but it isn’t as straightforward as downloading a coding agent from one of the handful of well-known AI vendors.
+summary: "Setting yourself up to try out open-weight models for agentic development isn’t difficult, but it isn’t as straightforward as downloading a coding agent from one of the handful of well-known AI vendors.
 In preparation for the latest round of our AI productivity experiments, we've recently been through this process.
-Read on for the choices we made, the considerations at play, and what made our situation unusual.'
+Read on for the choices we made, the considerations at play, and what made our situation unusual."
 author: rwilliams
 contributors:
 - cprice